LajosPolya/Spotify-API-Wrapper/README.md

 All requests extend `AbstractSpotifyRequest<?>`

-Requests are built using the `Builder Pattern`.
-All parameters for the [Builder](https://en.wikipedia.org/wiki/Builder_pattern) constructor are mandatory to the request.
+Requests are built using the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern).
+All parameters for the `Builder` constructor are mandatory to the request.
 All appended parameters (ex, market) are optional parameters.

  for example